-White House Says It Won't Comment On Trump's 'Wire Tapping' Tweets
+White House Leaves Many Questions Unanswered About Trump 'Wire Tapping' Tweets

 Politics

-White House Says It Won't Comment On Trump's 'Wire Tapping' Tweets
+White House Leaves Many Questions Unanswered About Trump 'Wire Tapping' Tweets

-More than 24 hours after President Trump tweeted, without any evidence, charges that his predecessor wire tapped his phones, the White House has put out a statement.
-But it too provides no proof for the president's claims, and ends with a pledge not to comment further.
+A day after President Trump tweeted, without any evidence, charges that his predecessor wire tapped his phones, the White House asked Congress to investigate whether the Obama administration had abused its investigative powers.
+The White House has yet to provide proof for the president's claims, which were denied Sunday by the former head of the DNI.

 In a statement, White House press secretary Sean Spicer says "reports concerning potentially politically motivated investigations immediately ahead of the 2016 election are very troubling."

 It's not clear what reports he is referring to or what prompted President Trump's explosive charges on Saturday.
+And the statement dials back several notches from what the President actually alleged on Saturday.

+Terrible!
+Just found out that Obama had my "wires tapped" in Trump Tower just before the victory.
+Nothing found.
+This is McCarthyism!— Donald J. Trump (@realDonaldTrump) March 4, 2017

+How low has President Obama gone to tapp my phones during the very sacred election process.
+This is Nixon/Watergate.
+Bad (or sick) guy!— Donald J. Trump (@realDonaldTrump) March 4, 2017

 The White House went radio silent for the entire day following Trump's early Saturday morning tweetstorm, not providing evidence or an explanation for the claims the president made.